Kara M. Reynolds (with Chad P. Bown), "Trade Flows and Trade Disputes," Review of International Organizations, June 2015

 Robert Feinberg, "'Exports-at-Risk:' The Effect of Multi-Market Contact in International Trade," Southern Economic Journal, January 2015

 Robert Feinberg, "Pricing of First-Run Movies in Small U.S. Metropolitan Areas: Multimarket Contact and Chain Effects," B.E.
 Journal of Economic Analysis and Policy (Topics), January 2015

 Gabriel Mathy, "Review of Fortune Tellers: The Story of America's First Economic Forecasters by Walter A. Friedman, 2013" Journal of Economic History, December 2014.

-Boris Gershman, "The Two Sides of Envy" Journal of Economic Growth, Forthcoming December 2014
+Boris Gershman, "The Two Sides of Envy" Journal of Economic Growth, December 2014.

 Mary E. Hansen (with AU Alum Ashley Provencher and Josh Gupta-Kagan), "The Standard of Proof at Adjudication of Abuse or Neglect: Its Influence on Case Outcomes at Key Junctures," Social Work and Social Sciences Review, October 2014.